Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 waveform.
 To show the waveform we link `hardcaml_waveterm.interactive` which allows us to view the waveform in the terminal.

-It is written using the `Core.Command` command line parsing library and provide the following commands.
+It is written using the `Core.Command` command line parsing library and provides the following commands.

 - **simulate**: execute the testbench and show and interactive waveform for debugging.